ialekseev/CodeContracts/README.md

 Simple Code Contracts for every day!

-Requires - is used to set precondition for the method.
+Requires - is used to set preconditions for the method.

 Assumes - is used to make assumptions in the method code itself.